phil-opp/blog_os/blog/post/2016-01-01-remap-the-kernel.md

 First, we create a temporary page at page number `0xcafebabe`.
 We could use `0xdeadbeaf` or `0x123456789` as well, as long as the page is unused.
 The `active_table` and the `new_table` are created using their constructor functions.

 Then we use the `with` function to temporary change the recursive mapping and execute the closure as if the `new_table` were active.
 This allows us to map the sections in the new table without changing the active mapping.
 To get the kernel sections, we use the [Multiboot information structure].
-[Multiboot information structure]: {% post_url 2015-11-15-allocating-frames %}#the-multiboot-information-structure
+[Multiboot information structure]: {{% relref "2015-11-15-allocating-frames.md#the-multiboot-information-structure" %}}

 Let's resolve the above `TODO` by identity mapping the sections: